 So what the hell happened here?
 It’s easy to blame social media for my behavior like what most people are doing nowadays, but I think it’s childish.
 Social media is just a medium, it’s not a thinking entity.
 True, it does offer information that shapes how we think and it offers a venue to air these thoughts, but our attitude, and how we behave, that’s all us.
 Facebook didn’t make me cranky, it didn’t ask me to be clingy to my friends, and it most certainly didn’t demand me to be dependent on it, it’s all me.

-Before the Internet, my idea of fun is writing on my typewriter, creating paper dolls, reading books, conversing in person or over the telephone with my friends.
+Before the Internet, my idea of fun was writing on my typewriter, creating paper dolls, reading books, conversing in person or over the telephone with my friends.
 I used to be the girl who always wrote, the girl who always brought books with her.
 I’d scribble poetry on napkins, post-its, notebook, or scratch paper.
 Writing and reading were my favorite hobbies.

 Now if I want entertainment I just need one source and I can have it all that I don’t have to get creative.
 I can stream a movie or a TV show, I can chat with people online, I can post photos of my travels on Facebook and Instagram, and I can even rant on Twitter.
 If I want amusement I can marathon short clips of dogs that were either being stupid or cute, of kids who can do amazing sports and of drone footage of some of the world’s most beautiful destinations.
 Finding entertainment has never been this easy; whatever I need I can easily research.
 We now live in a time where people have zero tolerance for those who ask questions when everything can already be found on Google.